-The WMPO boundary area population is estimated at approximately 280,000 residents, and seasonally the area is impacted significantly by non-resident populations of students and visitors.
+The WMPO boundary area population is estimated at approximately 280,000 residents, and the area is impacted significantly by non-resident populations of students and visitors seasonally.
 Population density for the area is 2,083 persons per square mile.
 See pages 11 and 12 for mapping of population density and household density, respectively.
-See page 17 for mapping of projected population density change over the planning horizon of this plan.
+See page 17 for mapping of projected population density change over the planning horizon of Cape Fear Moving Forward 2045.